aehall/training-api/README.md

 # Infrastructure for API Training
 This repo contains PostgresSQL DB code and C# DB access code that can be used as infrastructure for building a RESTful API.

+Use the following instructions to set up your database.

+The C# solution already has a WebAPI project with a repository class that communicates with the database.
+Your API controller can use the repository to send and receive data.

+You'll need to create a test project to practice test-driven development as you fill out the API.

 ## Setting up your database
 1. [Download PostgresSql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).